mjgordon/kuka-rpi-controller/readme.md

 # kuka-rpi-controller

-Matt Gordon
+The software package for use with the RPi based ethernet controller box for the UVa Architectural Robotics Research Group.

 ## Setting up a new RPi

-First clone the project into the home directory.
+First clone this repository into the home directory.
 Then run 'setup'.
 This will install some necessary software and set up the pi to connect with the robot over ethernet.

 ## Usage